Hidden Vegetable Recipes for Adults, Kids and Picky Eaters

 Have a Picky Eater in the House?
 They’ll Love These Hidden Veggie Recipes

 Parents often worry when their kids—or even their partner—refuse to eat certain foods.
 By mixing veggies into dishes where the flavor blends seamlessly, you can ease picky eaters into trying new foods without resistance.
 Over time, this can also help expand their palate.
-These hidden vegetable recipes for picky eaters are a smart way to ensure that everyone at the table gets the nutrients they need while enjoying the food on their plate.
+These hidden vegetable recipes for fussy eaters are a smart way to ensure that everyone at the table gets the nutrients they need while enjoying the food on their plate.

 Making Vegetables Fun for Toddlers and Kids